paperscissors/vue3-game-analytics/README.md

 - **Directives** - The v-track directive for declarative event tracking

 The tests use Vitest with JSDOM for DOM simulation.
 You can run the tests with code coverage to ensure high-quality, maintainable code.

+## 🔄 Migration from Previous Versions

+### Removal of Pinia Dependency

+Starting from version 0.2.0, this package no longer requires Pinia as a dependency.
+The analytics store is now implemented using Vue's native reactive system, making the package lighter and more portable while maintaining the same API.

+**What this means for you:**
+- No need to install or configure Pinia
+- Smaller bundle size
+- Fewer potential version conflicts
+- Same familiar API - all composables and methods work exactly as before

+**If you're upgrading from a previous version:**
+1. Remove Pinia installation from your setup code
+2. Remove the `createPinia()` and `app.use(pinia)` calls
+3. Everything else remains the same!

+The change is completely backward compatible in terms of functionality - only the setup process has been simplified.

 ## 📄 License